 Poached Prunes and Kumquats

 I like to add ruby port wine to the prune poaching liquid, but you can use red wine, or simply water, if you prefer.
+Black currant tea is another popular liquid to poach prunes in.
 As mentioned above, you’re welcome to use pitted or unpitted prunes.
-If using unpitted prunes, you should alert guests to be aware of the presence of pits.
+If using unpitted prunes, you may want to alert guests to be aware of the presence of pits.

 For the poached prunes